School Teachers for Hope International in Cambodia

 Culture, arts and food

-Various factors contribute to the Cambodian culture including Theravada Buddhism, Hinduism, French colonialism, and modern globalisation.
+Various factors contribute to the Khmai culture including Theravada Buddhism, Hinduism, French colonialism, and modern globalisation.
+Rural Khmai people wear a krama scarf which is a unique aspect of Khmer clothing.

 [Source: Wikipedia.
 Read more about Cambodia here].